tomhub/spa/README.md

 # spa
-Statistical Programming Area for SAS Language
+SAS Programming Area (for SAS Language)

-This is intended for individual projects.
+This is intended for blank, single projects.

-##
+## Usage:
+* Clone repository
+* Update programs/macros/setup.sas (and other setup*.sas files as necessary for the project)
+* data/misc/define.xmlv2.0.map.xml - an XML map to access define.xml v2.0 data through libname xml engine

-# Playground rules (which are nice to follow, but :
+# Playground rules (which are nice to follow, but..):
   * 4 spaces to indent, UTF-8 encoding (no tabs)
   * No code obscuring, hiding in the log.
   * No compiled macros without source code.